eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 that is templated.
 You can only configure the name and version of the Framework Agreement Credential and the Usage Purpose.

+> NOTE:
+>
+> The odrl:profile of Catena-X is currently hard-coded to `cx-policy:profile2405`.

 ### Framework Agreement

 To configure the Framework Agreement credential, that is automatically enforced by the EDC during contracting